KTH/devops-course/README.md

   * C: 3 completed tasks + feedback
   * B: 5 completed tasks
   * A: 5 completed tasks + active participation in all but one seminars
-* Active participation: attendance to all but one seminars, a traceable record of questions asked during seminars (through GitHub issues) and the answers you received to them.
+* Active participation: attendance to all but one seminars between 10/09 and 14/10, a traceable record of questions asked during seminars (through GitHub issues) and the answers you received to them.
 * Group work is mandatory (max 2 persons) but you cannot be with the same person for more than 2 individual tasks.
 You are not allowed to work alone.
 When you send a pull request for registration, please follow the name convention of using email addresses of two members to create the folder: email-email.
 * A failed task requires to pass it again at the end of the course (repeat), based on the feedback from the failure.
 A task can only be repeated once.
 * If the whole course is failed, no grades are kept if the student registers again to the course the year after.